The Crooks relation in optical spectra - universality in work distributions for weak local quenches

 We show that work distributions and non-equilibrium work fluctuation theorems can be measured in optical spectra for a wide class of quantum systems.
 We consider systems where the absorption or emission of a photon corresponds to the sudden switch on or off of a local perturbation.
 For the particular case of a weak local perturbation, the Crooks relation establishes a universal relation in absorption as well as in emission spectra.
 Due to a direct relation between the spectra and work distribution functions this is equivalent to universal relations in work distributions for weak local quenches.
 As two concrete examples we treat the X-ray edge problem and the Kondo exciton.

 Equilibrium thermodynamics provides the framework for the description of the equilibrium properties of macroscopically large systems.
-This includes the properties of systems in equilibrium states given fixed external parameters.
-Additionally, equilibrium thermodynamics allows for the description of transitions between different equilibrium states even if the system is not in equilibrium in the meantime.
-The near-equilibrium properties of systems driven only slightly out of equilibrium are determined by its equilibrium fluctuations according to linear response theory.
-Starting in 1997 with a seminal contribution from Jarzynski~\cite{Jarzynski}, the field of non-equilibrium work fluctuation theorems opened up.
+This includes the properties of systems in equilibrium states as well as the description of transitions between different equilibrium states even if the system is not in equilibrium in the meantime.
+Starting in 1997 with a seminal contribution from Jarzynski~\cite{Jarzynski}, the field of non-equilibrium work fluctuation theorems~\cite{Campisi_Rev} opened up.
 These relate a measurable non-equilibrium quantity, the work performed, to equilibrium free energies even if the system is driven arbitrarily far away from equilibrium.
-Most importantly, it is not required to wait for the system to equilibrate.

-Suppose a system is initially prepared in an equilibrium state at a temperature $T=1/k_B\beta$.
-If the Hamiltonian $H(t)$ of the system changes during a time interval from $0$ to $t_f$ according to an arbitrary protocol, energy is not conserved and work is performed on the system.
-In order to determine the work done on a system two energy measurements are necessary leading to the notion that work is not an observable~\cite{Talkner_work}.
-The work $\omega$ rather is a random variable with a probability distribution function~\cite{Talkner_work} \beq P_F(\omega)=\int \frac{dt}{2\pi} \: e^{i\omega t} G(t), \:\: G(t)=\left\langle e^{i H(0) t} e^{-i H_H(t_f) t} \right\rangle. \eeq Here $\langle \cdots \rangle$ denotes the thermal average over the initial equilibrium configuration and $H_H(t_f)=U^\dag(t_f) H(t_f) U(t_f)$ is the time-evolved final Hamiltonian with $U(t_f)$ the time-evolution operator obeying the differential equation $i\partial_t U(t)=H(t) U(t)$.
+Suppose a system is prepared in a thermal state at inverse temperature $\beta$.
+If the Hamiltonian $H(t)$ of the system changes during a time interval from $0$ to $t_f$ according to a prescribed protocol, work is performed on the system.
+In order to determine the work done two energy measurements are necessary leading to the notion that work is not an observable~\cite{Talkner_work}; the work $W$ rather is a random variable with a probability distribution function~\cite{Talkner_work} \beq P_F(W)=\int \frac{ds}{2\pi} \: e^{iWs} G(s), \:\: G(s)=\left\langle e^{i H(0) s} e^{-i H_H(t_f) s} \right\rangle. \eeq Here $\langle \cdots \rangle$ denotes the thermal average over the initial state and $H_H(t_f)=U^\dag(t_f) H(t_f) U(t_f)$ with $U(t_f)$ the time-evolution operator obeying the differential equation $i\partial_t U(t)=H(t) U(t)$.
+In this Letter we set $\hbar=1$.